Ly2017To/Sensor_Fusion/course_summary.md

 </p>

 <p align='justify'>
+Sensor Fusion is also very important for self driving cars to achieve high automation level (https://www.csail.mit.edu/news/explained-levels-autonomy-self-driving-cars).
 Hardware is changing all over the time.
 Finding the best sensor solution is an open and ongoing problem.
 </p>

 ## Lidar Obstacle Detection